MachineLemonade/docs/v0.10/running-jobs-and-scaling.md

 ### Components

-In the `Components` section, you can adjust the AU's (Astronomer Units of CPU and memory) you want to allocate towards your Scheduler, Webserver, and Celery Workers (if applicable).
+In the `Components` section, you can adjust the AUs (Astronomer Units of CPU and memory) you want to allocate towards your Scheduler, Webserver, and Celery Workers (if applicable).

 If you're running Astronomer Enterprise, you can watch these in real time with your Grafana dashboards.